 Edinburgh’s main attraction is Edinburgh Castle, but in high season, it’s wise to save the castle tour for later in the day when the crowds start to thin.
 Instead, spend the first day getting to know the old town.

 Walk the Royal Mile

-The Royal Mile forms the oldest part of Edinburgh’s historic center.
+The Royal Mile forms the oldest part of Edinburgh’s historic center and its most popular tourist attraction.
 At its midpoint is High Street, which connects the city’s two most prominent landmarks, Edinburgh Castle and the Palace of Holyroodhouse.
 In between the castle and palace are blocks of historic buildings, many with colorful flowers tumbling from window boxes above shops and cafes.
 Interspersed between these old tenement buildings are closes, such as Dunbar Close — these narrow alleyways lead down to hidden courtyards and gardens.

 We can help!
 Our Family Vacation Advisors can book vetted kid-friendly accommodations, arrange private tours and guides, and more.
 Click to send us a request

 As you approach Edinburgh Castle, the last few blocks of the Royal Mile feature street performers that the whole family can enjoy.
 Take in the traditional sounds of the bagpipe players and let your kids try to figure out how the levitating performers float above the sidewalk.